Darnell Mooney Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Recent Performances

-- In his Week 9 outing against the Steelers, Mooney was targeted six times, picking up 41 yards on three receptions while scoring one touchdown.
+- Against the Steelers in Week 9, Mooney was targeted six times and racked up 41 yards on three receptions while scoring one touchdown.

-- Mooney has also tacked on 144 yards on 11 grabs and one touchdown in his last three games.
-He was targeted 20 times and put up 48.0 receiving yards per game.
+- Over his last three outings, Mooney has 144 receiving yards on 11 receptions (20 targets), with one touchdown, averaging 48.0 yards per game.

 Mooney's Chicago Teammates